Rajiv Gandhi Academy for Aviation Technology

 Rajiv Gandhi Academy for Aviation Technology (RAGAAT) is a state-owned pilot training institute run by the Government of Kerala, India.
 It is situated at the Thiruvananthapuram International Airport.
 Originally founded as Kerala Flying Club, a private flying club in 1959 by G. V. Raja, it was bought by the state government in 1981.
 In 2006, the institute was approved by the Directorate General of Civil Aviation (DGCA) as a Flying Training Organisation (FTO).
 As of 2022, RAGAAT is the only pilot training institute in Kerala and one among the 34 FTOs in India.
 The institute has both single and twin-engine aircraft.

 History

 It was originally founded as Kerala Flying Club, a private flying club by G. V. Raja on 14 July 1959, registered under Companies Act, 1956.
 It produced trained pilots and flight engineers.
 Some of the aircraft that was part of Kerala Flying Club's inventory was HAL HT-2, Stinson L-5 Sentinel, HAL Pushpak, de Havilland Canada DHC-1 Chipmunk, de Havilland Canada DHC-2 Beaver, Douglas C-47 Skytrain.
 The flying club was briefly closed in 1967.
 Its name was changed to Kerala Aviation Training Centre (KATC) in 1980.
 In 1981, the Government of Kerala bought the institute to its direct control.
 In 2006, after the approval of the Directorate General of Civil Aviation (DGCA) it was rechristened as Rajiv Gandhi Academy for Aviation Technology, registered under Travancore-Cochin Literary, Scientific and Charitable Societies Registration Act, 1955.

-Achievements and recognition

-In October 2025, the Directorate General of Civil Aviation (DGCA) released its first-ever national ranking of Flying Training Organisations (FTOs) in India.

-In this ranking, the Rajiv Gandhi Academy for Aviation Technology (RAGAAT) was placed in **Category B**, recognising its consistent standards in training quality, safety, and student support.

-Other institutions in the same category included the Nagpur Flying Club, the National Flying Training Institute (NFTI), and the Banasthali Vidyapith Gliding and Flying Club.

-The DGCA’s evaluation covered 35 approved FTOs across India, measuring operational safety, infrastructure, instructor quality, and compliance standards.

-RAGAAT, operating under the Government of Kerala at the Thiruvananthapuram International Airport, was commended for maintaining high standards despite challenging airspace and weather conditions.